pinkkila/stories/guide/cicd-guide.md

 - Next in the project root create directories `.github/workflows` and then add `deploy.yml` to the `workflows` directory.
 - Add following lines to the `deploy.yml`
+  - adjust environment (*env*) variables to match your AWS resource names.
-  - Set your *env* values and make sure that *database* and *java-version* values also correspont to your project values.
+  - Make sure that *database* and *java-version* values also correspond to your project values.
-  - In *step* "Build, tag, and push image to Amazon ECR" check the comment.
+  - In step *Build, tag, and push image to Amazon ECR* check the comment.

 ```yaml
 name: CI/CD Build & Deploy to ECS